Barack Obama isn't the only one doing it.

-And while the leader of the free world is not one to badmouth said mother in-law (who assisted with childcare duties during the presidentail campaign and who was brought along to Washington D.C. to do the same), he is obviously absent from an article in yesterday's New York Times about Marian Robinson's life in the White House.
+Barack Obama has something in common with 5 percent of Americans over the age of 18: He lives with his mother-in-law.
+And while the leader of the free world isn't one to badmouth his mother-in-law (who assisted with childcare duties during the presidential campaign), he's obviously absent from an article in The New York Times about Marian Robinson's life in the White House.

 The piece, which opens with a quote from the first mother-in-law's son, Craig Robinson, about how she had to be dragged "kicking and screaming" away from her home in Chicago, goes on to explain (in the words of Michelle Obama and Robinson herself), how quickly she took a liking to life in the Executive Mansion.

 "She has a very full social life," the First Lady said.
 "So much so that sometimes we have to plan our schedule around her."

 We can't help but wonder: Does Obama face the same mother-in-law-related frustrations that the rest of us do?
 So, inspired by Barack Obama and his particular situation, we've come up with a list of the pros and cons of living with one's mother-in-law.

 1. They can help with the kids.
 Marian Robinson looks over Sasha and Malia as they do everything from their homework to Easter egg hunts.
 If your in-laws are trustworthy and willing, they may be able to serve as home-based babysitters as well.